bach001/notes_on_install_LFS/README.md

 There are tons of issues to be fixed

-It took me weeks to finished the building
+It took me weeks to finish the building

 And as the base system was brought up, still there are software installations issues to be fixed